Truth in Love

 Jesus said to them, ‘Truly I say to you that the tax collectors and prostitutes will get into the kingdom of God before you.’”
 Matthew 21:28-31 NASB

-There is no use pretending to God that we are obedient, willing to surrender our will to His, if we are not.
-But He is able to change our hearts as we yield our will to His.
-The first son did so and the Father was pleased, The second son gave the appearance of obedience, but his heart was not in it and disobedience followed.
+There is no use pretending to God that we are obedient, willing to surrender our will to His, when we are not.
+He is able to change our hearts as we yield our will to His.
+The first son in this parable did so, and the Father was pleased.
+The second son gave the appearance of obedience, but his heart was not in it, so disobedience followed.
 When we are to speak truth in love to another, our words and behaviors should match, be parallel.
-Truth is to be lived, not just spoken about, and unbelievers note the difference.
+This is a heart without guile.

+Truth is to be lived, not just spoken about, and unbelievers note the difference just as Jesus did with the religious leaders of His day.
 We are still under the refining hand of the Lord to have this accomplished within us.
-He is able to change us from unwillingness to willingness.
-It is best to be honest with God—He already knows—that we do not want to do what we know He wants us to.
-Submission and time works that willingness so that we are enabled by Him to do all He directs us to do that will bring delight to Him:
+He can change us from unwillingness to willingness.
+It is best to be honest with God because He already knows when we do not want to do what we know He wants us to do.

 “ So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; for it is God who is at work in you, both to desire and to work for His good pleasure.